Youngkin administration rolls back protections for transgender students

 “Thank you @GovernorVA for fixing one of the most overreaching and abusive uses of a ‘model policy’ that I’ve seen,” Davis wrote.
 “This new standard ensures all students have the right to attend school in an environment free from discrimination, harassment, and bullying.”

-A 30-day public comment period for the new model policies is slated to begin on Sept.
-26. After that, the policy will go into effect.
+A 30-day public comment period for the new model policies is slated to begin Sept.
+26. After that, the policies will go into effect.